donut-party/system/README.md

 ### Constant instances

-Component defs don't have to be maps.
-If you use a non-map value, that value is considered to be the component's instance.
+If a component is defined using any value other than a map that contains the `:donut.system/start` key, that value is considered to be the component's instance.
 This can be useful for configuration.
 Consider this system:

 ``` clojure
 (ns donut.examples.ring